Last updated on July 2, 2023 by Wandering our World

 You should also leave your pitch the way you found it, and minimize waste.
 When going to the toilet you should do it at least 100m from a water source (such as a river or lake), and use a trowel (like this folding one) when needed.

 Furthermore, be aware of restrictions on campfires in whatever region you are.
 If in doubt, avoid making a campfire.
-We’d recommend using a storm cooker, then you can cook anywhere you want.
-Without a doubt, the best ones on the market are Trangia storm cookers.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
+We think the best ones on the market are Trangia storm cookers.

 It’s best to stay for only a limited time in each camping spot.
 However in Indiana state parks you can stay for up to two weeks at a time.